 A template maintenance schedule is included in this FCP, or you can create your own.
 Complete it when you tailor your plan - see the Getting started checklist - and keep it handy for referring to - e.g. in the Diary.

 Maintenance schedule

-Use the Diary to plan when the next maintenance task needs doing.
 You must tick the boxes in the Diary to confirm when scheduled maintenance tasks have been carried out.